Built-in Plugin

 .

-When merge strategy is rebase
+When the merge strategy is rebase

-, this is invalid and not needed.
+, this information is not required.

-When merge strategy is merge
+When the merge strategy is merge

 or squash